top of page

 vv20-23.
 And God created all the kinds of living sea creatures and birds.
 He blessed them to multiply and fill the sea and the earth.
 “And there was evening and there was morning- the fifth day”.

 Genesis 2:1-3.
-God saw that everything was very good, “so on the seventh day He rested from all His work.
-Then He blessed the seventh day and made it holy {for Himself} because on it He rested from all the work of creating that He had done".
+By the seventh day God finished the work He had been doing.
+“Then God blessed the seventh day and made it holy {for Himself}, because He rested from all the work of creating that He had done”.

 The Genesis 1 Commentary, The Beginning: